Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

   - Avoids reserved keywords and unnecessary virtual/override modifiers.
 - **Compatibility**: Aligned with `SSRouter` (v0.0.48), `SSAgent` (v0.0.2), `SSLiquidityTemplate` (v0.0.6), `SSOrderPartial` (v0.0.18).

-# SSLiquidityTemplate Documentation
+# SSLiquidityTemplate Specifications

 ## Overview
 The `SSLiquidityTemplate`, implemented in Solidity (^0.8.2), forms part of a decentralized trading platform, handling liquidity deposits, withdrawals, and fee claims.
 It inherits `ReentrancyGuard` for security and uses `SafeERC20` for token operations, integrating with `ISSAgent` and `ITokenRegistry` for global updates and synchronization.
 State variables are private, accessed via view functions with unique names, and amounts are normalized to 1e18 for precision across token decimals.
-The contracts avoid reserved keywords, use explicit casting, and ensure graceful degradation.
+The contract avoids reserved keywords, uses explicit casting, and ensures graceful degradation.

 **SPDX License**: BSD-3-Clause

-**Version**: 0.0.9 (Updated 2025-06-26)
+**Version**: 0.0.12 (Updated 2025-06-26)

 ### State Variables
 - **`routersSet`**: `bool public` - Tracks if routers are set, prevents re-setting.